-The actuarially determined contribution rates in the employer's contributions are calculated as of June 30, 2022.
+The actuarially determined contribution rates in the employer's contributions are calculated as of June 30, 2023.
 The following actuarial methods and assumptions were used to determine contribution rates reported in that schedule.

 PERSI

 Base Plan

-Valuation Date June 30, 2022
+June 30, 2023

-Actuarial cost method Entry age normal
+Entry age normal

-Amortization Method Level percentage of projected payroll open
+Level percentage of

+projected payroll open

-Remaining amortization period 100+ years
+13.5 years

-Asset valuation method Fair Market Value
+Fair Market value

-Investment rate of return 6.35%
+6.35%

-Projected salary increases including inflation 3.05%
+3.05%

-Postretirement benefit increase 1.00%
+1.00%

-Implied price inflation rate 2.30%
+2.30%

-Discount rate - actuarial accrued liability 6.35%
+6.35%

-net of investment expenses
+\ net of investment expenses